MartinMiles/Sitecore.Pages/readme.md

 # Sitecore.Pages

-A collection of useful pages and handlers to work with Sitecore.
+A collection of useful pages and handlers to work with Sitecore, including those placed under `/Sitecore/admin` folder

 ### 1. CD ShowConfig